AbbyBounty/DBT-Assignment/Sep 8/Sep8.md

 		dbms_output.put_line ('enter valid department number');
 	END IF;
 END;
+#### 4.Create a procedure called GET_EMPLOYEE to query the EMPLOYEES table, retrieving the salary and job ID for an employee when provided with the employee ID.
+Execute the procedure using host variables for the two OUT parameters?one for the salary and the other for the job ID.
+Display the salary and job ID for employee ID 120.

+--1
+--2

+--3

+--4

+--1

+	--2

+	--3

 --4
 CREATE OR REPLACE PROCEDURE GET_EMPLOYEE (id IN NUMBER, sal out VARCHAR2, jobid out VARCHAR2) AS BEGIN